Time Before Time: Music

 The opening theme song "Holding Your Beloved" (抱緊眼前人) was written by Anthony Lun, Terry Chan and composed by George Lam with lyricist Pun Yun-loeng (潘源良).
 The song was performed by Anita Mui.

 The insert song (我愛風光好) was composed by Joseph Koo with lyrics by Albert Leung.
-It was also performed by Anita Mui and Anthony Lun.
+It was also performed by Mui, together with Anthony Lun.
 The song "Waiting For You to Return" (等著你回來) was originally by performed by Bai Guang, a 1930-1940s singer from the shidaiqu era.
 Throughout the series the song played a role in the story.

 Legacy

 In 1997, the year when Hong Kong's sovereignty returned to China, the average prime time rating was only about 32.
 Time before Time was the surprise success of the year as a second-line TVB series.
 The show began with a rating of 34 points and finished with an average rating for 40 points by the end.
 This was quite high when compared to other averages of the period.